How to Build a Parklet

 You will be responsible for all parklet costs, including design, permitting, and construction costs as well as materials.
 The costs for design and construction will vary depending on your parklet, but reports from other cities are that parklets can easily cost $15,000.
 Final permitting fees will be determined if a permanent program is approved, but it’s reasonable to expect to pay about $1,500 in review, permitting, and inspection fees to get your parklet from concept design through construction.
 As with all SDOT permits, you will be required to carry $1 million in liability insurance, and to name the City as an additional insured.
 Annual permit renewals cost $140.

 Design review and the permitting process

-As part of the parklet application process, you need to provide SDOT with a site plan featuring the elements listed below:
+Applicants selected to join the pilot program provided SDOT with a site plan featuring the elements listed below:

 - North arrow

 - Name and location of adjoining streets and alleys